2026 Tax Changes: What Matters for Financial Planning

 2026 Federal Income Tax Brackets

-The seven individual income tax rates remain unchanged for 2026.
+The seven income tax rates remain unchanged for 2026.
 What has shifted are the income thresholds, which have increased to reflect inflation.

 Married Filing Jointly